2005101/TicTacToe/README.md

 - Two-player gameplay (Player 1 vs Player 2).
 - Play on a 3x3 grid.
 - Player X and Player O take alternate turns.
 - A Restart and Quit option/ Buttons by the end of the game

-Things to improve work on:
-- rounds where there is no winner
+- There is the option to play with another player
-- Playing with a computer
+- OR to play with the computer
-- possible bug with some boxes can be used both ways and the x and o interchange their locations